 Reasons to use the left lane only for passing

-We also acknowledge obvious safety issues with drivers traveling under natural flowing traffic speeds on interstates, especially in a lane designated by Virginia law for passing.
-So here are 3 things to consider before you poke down the left lane: (If you think you're doing more of the honking, we have a blog post for you too!)
+We acknowledge obvious safety issues with drivers traveling under naturally flowing traffic speeds on interstates, especially in a lane designated by Virginia law for passing.
+So here are three things to consider before you poke down the left lane: (If you think you're doing more of the honking, we have a blog post for you too!)

 Many Virginians don’t know it’s a law.
-And now you might get a pricey ticket for doing it possibly to the tune of a $100 fine for left lane dawdling.
-In fact, every state has “courtesy lane laws” and some, including Maryland, North Carolina and Pennsylvania, are passing similar legislature to enforce them with increased fines.
+And now you might get a pricey ticket for doing it up to the tune of a $100 fine for left-lane loafing.
+In fact, every state has “courtesy lane laws” and some, including Maryland, North Carolina, and Pennsylvania, are passing similar legislature to enforce them with increased fines.
 Also, trucks driving in Virginia may not travel in the left-most lane of interstates with three or more lanes by direction when the speed limit is 65 mph or higher.

-Staying over to the right allows faster traffic to keep moving on the left and decreases chances of dangerous lane changes by those trying to get around slower drivers.
+Staying over to the right allows faster traffic to keep moving on the left and decreases the chances of dangerous lane changes by those trying to get around slower drivers.
 Staying in the left lane to “teach a speeder a lesson” is bound to bring trouble, including road rage.
 It’s best to mind your own business and let officials enforce speed limits.
-You can always dial #77 on your mobile phone to report aggressive driving on any of Virginia’s interstates.

 Virginia lawmakers got it right with passing this new law and it will continue to make our roadways safer.
 By keeping slower traffic to the right and obeying posted speed limits, all of us on the roads should be a little safer.
 Now, put down that phone!